ewang2002/ewang2002/README.md

 - an [instructional assistant](https://cse.ucsd.edu/undergraduate/undergraduate-tutors) at UCSD for
   - CSE 8B: Fall 2021, Winter 2022, Spring 2022, Fall 2022, Winter 2023, Spring 2023
   - CSE 11: Summer II 2022

+In terms of volunteering, I was
+- a maintainer for the [Pitt CSC Summer 2024 Internship List](https://github.com/pittcsc/Summer2024-Internships) repository, before Simplify took ownership of it.

 ---

 </details>